MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.PowerBIEmbedded/v1.0.1/New-AzureRmPowerBIWorkspaceCollection.md

 ```

 ## DESCRIPTION
-The **New-AzureRmPowerBIWorkspaceCollection** cmdlet creates a Power BI workspace collection for your azure_2 subscription in the specified resource group and location.
+The **New-AzureRmPowerBIWorkspaceCollection** cmdlet creates a Power BI workspace collection for your Azure subscription in the specified resource group and location.

 ## EXAMPLES